Yo-kai Watch: Characters

-A Merican Yo-kai of the Shady Tribe who introduces Hailey Anne to Yo-kai.
+Usapyon is a Merican Yo-kai of the Shady Tribe who introduces Hailey Anne to Yo-kai.
 Despite wearing a rabbit-shaped astronaut suit with rabbit ears on the helmet, he is not a rabbit.
-When Hailey pushes him too far, he activates his "Invader Mode" (ベイダーモード, Beidā Mōdo) when he gets angry and starts firing his laser gun everywhere.
+When Hailey Anne pushes him too far, he becomes outraged and activates his "Invader Mode" (ベイダーモード, Beidā Mōdo) to start firing his laser gun everywhere thus Hailey Anne say sorry.
 In life, he was an otter named Chibi (チビ), who was taken in by rocket scientist Dr. Hughly and poised to be the first small animal to survive going into space, but was killed in a rocket malfunction he accidentally caused.
-As a Yo-kai, Usapyon wants to make Hughly's dream a reality by making a new rocket powered by Yo-kai Medals, seeking out Hailey's help to build it.
+As a Merican Yo-kai, Usapyon wants to make Hughly's dream a reality by making a new rocket powered by Yo-kai Medals, seeking out Hailey's help to build it.